 Are you a rising junior or senior in high school?
 Eager to learn about international law?
 Interested in human rights?
 Academically motivated?
 Passionate about real world problems?
 Ready to interact with experts on current issues?
 Motivated to develop and apply new skills?
-Then we'd love to see you at our 2018 Summer Institute on International Law and Human Rights Monday, July 16-Friday, July 20, 2018.
+Then we'd love to see you at our 2019 Summer Institute on International Law and Human Rights taking place from Monday, July 22-Friday, July 26, 2019.

 Through a series of seminars, newsflash briefings and interactive exercises, our week-long Institute will provide you with a strong understanding of international law, human rights and advocacy.
 You'll connect with a cohort of peers who share similar interests, as you expand your research and communications skills and develop your college/career readiness.